ncagle/DNS-over-HTTPS/Hyper.md

 ## October 30, 2020

+- I can run curl's test case 1 with CH!
+I only modified it slightly to use lowercase headers and CRLF newlines for the response headers.
 - With Sean's new updates and a cleanup of my code, I got rid of the memory leaks when I run my test command line with CH against my local Apache.
 Success!
 - I made use of the new API to extract the HTTP version from the response.
 Used to create the status-line to send in the first header callback

-Sean works on two new things for me:
+Sean works on a new API for me:
  1. an API to extract the "status message", the text that is last on the first line of a HTTP/1.x response

 Outstanding issues to ponder about: